wangkx/Ingress-Configuration-1/NGINXcanary.md

 # Canary Deployments with NGINX
-This is used for running two versions of a service parallel to eachother, to validate the expected behavior of the new version.
+This is used for running two versions of a service parallel to each other, to validate the expected behavior of the new version.
 The annotations allow a small percentage of traffic to be directed to a new version and the larger set of users to be directed to the other version.
 The canary annotation enables the Ingress spec to act as an alternative service for requests to route to depending on the rules applied.
+* NGINX must be deployed *

 ## Enable canary annotations
 open a yaml file named deployment.yaml and use the following content: